 Given a t-period discount factor d(t), the semiannual compounded return is given by:

 The relationship between spot rates and maturity/term is called the term structure of spot rates.
-When spot rates increase with maturity, the term structure is said to be upward-sloping.
-When spot rates decrease with maturity, the term structure is said to be downward-sloping or inverted.
+When spot rates increase with maturity, the term structure is said to be upward sloping.
+When spot rates decrease with maturity, the term structure is said to be downward sloping or inverted.

 Compute semi‐annual compounded rate of return for a C‐Strip